Initial Exchange Offerings (IEO) in Germany

 Of course, there are no guarantees for success and even projects within the framework of IEOs can have a fraudulent character.
 Investors should therefore take the utmost care when making investment decisions.

 An IDO is an initial dex offering.
 Dex stands for Decentralized Exchanges.
 They are therefore a special form of the IEO, whose only special feature is that the exchange used is decentralized.

 For example, the well-known Binance exchange offers IEOs on the "Binance Launchpad" exchange and IDOs on the decentralized "Binance DEX" exchange.
 The first IDOs on Binance DEX (RAVEN, Cubiex eSports) were launched in July 2019 and proved to be a great success for participants.

 Among the most interesting developments for companies was the announcement by Binance that successful IDOs could possibly lead directly to a listing on Binance.

-The taxation of IEOs is no different from that of ICOs.
+The taxation of IEOs in Germany is no different from that of ICOs.
 However, there are some additional considerations.

 While with the ICO the questions mainly revolve around the legal and in particular trade and turnover tax legal classification of the token, further questions have to be clarified with the IEO and IDO:

 - How should the listing fee be treated for tax purposes?

 - How are repurchases of one's own coins treated in accounting and balance sheets?